vansh-seth/Web-tech-lab/Notes-CSS/Outline/Readme.md

-Certainly!
-Here's the content rewritten for a `README.md` file, formatted for clarity and brevity:

----

 # CSS Outline

 The CSS `outline` is a line drawn around elements, positioned outside the element's border to make it stand out.
 Unlike a border, the outline does not affect the element's dimensions and can overlap other content.